• Contact Us* Required Fields

 You do not need a legal or medical background to know that some injuries present challenges when it comes to your remedies after a Georgia car accident.
-Your monetary damages are closely tied to the severity of your injuries, and there are certain types of harm that are not as open and obvious.
+Your monetary damages are closely tied to the severity of your injuries, and certain types of harm are not as open and obvious.
 Back injuries are an example.
-The inner workings of the spinal cord are delicate, and they can suffer extremely severe trauma in the violent impact of an auto crash.
-Unfortunately, despite the potential for serious complications and permanent disability, many victims can have a hard time proving back injuries following a car accident.
+The inner workings of the spinal cord are delicate, and it can suffer extremely severe trauma in the violent impact of an auto crash.
+Unfortunately, despite the potential for serious complications and permanent disability, a victim can have a hard time proving that they injured their back in a car accident.

 Under the circumstances, you might think things look grim in terms of recovering compensation after sustaining spinal cord injuries that are not as visible to others.
 The good news is that there are strategies for overcoming challenges, and you can count on a Conyers, GA car accident lawyer to assist throughout the process.
 It is also helpful to review some basic information about proving back injuries in auto crash claims.